HertieDataScience/SyllabusAndLectures/README.md

 The course will involve learning the fundamentals of widely used computer languages.
 The statistical language [R](http://en.wikipedia.org/wiki/R_(programming_language)) will allow us to gather and analyse our data.
 The [Markdown](http://daringfireball.net/projects/markdown/)/[HTML](http://en.wikipedia.org/wiki/HTML) and [LaTeX](http://en.wikipedia.org/wiki/LaTeX) markup languages will allow us to present our results to a variety of audiences.
 We will use [Git](http://git-scm.com/)/[GitHub](https://github.com/) to version control and store all of our files.
 This will enable collaboration and full reproducibility.

 The focus of this course is **active in class participation and collaboration** on **realistic projects** using the concepts and tools introduced in lectures and scholarly articles.
 All assignments and projects will be completed in teams.
-I encourage you to use [pair programming](http://en.wikipedia.org/wiki/Pair_programming) whenever possible.
+I encourage you to use [pair programming](http://en.wikipedia.org/wiki/Pair_programming) and even collaborate across teams.

-Note that alongside learning the details of how to use specific tools of collaborative and reproducible social science data analysis we will emphasise their **general properties** and how they fit together into a highly collaborative and reproducible research workflow.
+Alongside learning the details of how to use specific tools of collaborative and reproducible social science data analysis we will emphasise their **general properties** and how they fit together into a highly collaborative and reproducible research workflow.
 Languages and technologies come and go, so it is important to understand the fundamental principles underlying them so that you can adapt to new technologies and understand previous researchers' work.

 ### Course Outline